James R. Bailey: Biography

 Bailey was born to Buck and Mary Bailey.
 He completed a B.A. at Eastern Illinois University in 1984.
 Bailey earned a M.A.
 (1988) and Ph.D.
-(1991) at Washington University in St. Louis.
-He was received the award for excellence in teaching.
+(1991) at Arts and Sciences at Washington University in St. Louis and Olin Business School.
+He has received the award for excellence in teaching.
 His dissertation was titled Individual and situational determinants of decision making: the role of need for cognition and response mode.
 Bailey's doctoral advisor was Michael Strube.

 From 1988 to 1991, Bailey worked as an instructor at Washington University, St. Louis.
 From 1991 to 1999, Bailey worked at Rutgers University, first as assistant professor (1991–1997), and then as associate dean (1997–1999).
 He was a fellow at the Center for Management Development at London Business School from 2006 to 2011.
-Bailey was an associate professor at GWU's School of Business from 1999 to 2004, and has been a full professor since 2004 and a GWU's Fellow at the Institute of Public Policy since 2021.
+Bailey was an associate professor at George Washington University School of Business from 1999 to 2004, and has been a full professor since 2004 and a GWU's Fellow at the Institute of Public Policy since 2021.
 He was chair of the department of management at GWU from 2008 to 2011.
 He is a member of the executive advisory board of the Center for Social Leadership.